 This whimsical black and white cow baby blanket is an affectionate nod to my growing up in Ohio.

-When I discovered that National Cow Appreciation Day is this month, I took a trip down memory lane.
+When I discovered that National Cow Appreciation Day is July 7, I took a trip down memory lane.
 As a kid, a Sunday drive might take our family through the countryside, past working farms with red barns, metal silos, reedy ponds, and Holstein cattle grazing in long grass.

 After I married and moved to Idaho, my honey did a stint working nights shifting cattle at a small dairy farm.
 Once, they let me come in and feed the newly-born calves.
 Let me tell you, baby cows suck.
 Quite literally!
 Emptied the bottle so fast I was stunned.